paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-021-general.md

     (ii) is so severe or pervasive that a reasonable person would perceive, and the victim does perceive, the environment as hostile or offensive;

-  (B) any use or condonation associated with first-hand or personal knowledge, by any individual in a supervisory or command position, of any form of sexual behavior to control, influence, or affect the career, pay, benefits, entitlements, or employment of a subordinate; and
+  (B) any use or condonation associated with first-hand or personal knowledge, by any individual in a supervisory or command position, of any form of sexual behavior to control, influence, or affect the career, pay, benefits, entitlements, or employment of a subordinate; or

   (C) any intentional or repeated unwelcome verbal comment or gesture of a sexual nature towards or about an individual by the individual’s supervisor, a supervisor in another area, a coworker, or another credentialed mariner.

-(47) “small passenger vessel” means a wing-in-ground craft, regardless of tonnage, carrying at least one passenger for hire, and a vessel of less than 100 gross tons as measured under [section 14502 of this title](./chapter-145-regulatory-measurement.md#section-14502), or an alternate tonnage measured under [section 14302 of this title](./chapter-143-convention-measurement.md#section-14302) as prescribed by the Secretary under [section 14104 of this title](./chapter-141-general.md#section-14104)—
+(49) “small passenger vessel” means a wing-in-ground craft, regardless of tonnage, carrying at least one passenger for hire, and a vessel of less than 100 gross tons as measured under [section 14502 of this title](./chapter-145-regulatory-measurement.md#section-14502), or an alternate tonnage measured under [section 14302 of this title](./chapter-143-convention-measurement.md#section-14302) as prescribed by the Secretary under [section 14104 of this title](./chapter-141-general.md#section-14104)—

   (A) carrying more than 6 passengers, including at least one passenger for hire;